Lymia/MPPatch/README.md

 [![Build Status](https://lymia.moe/jenkins/job/MPPatch/badge/icon)](https://lymia.moe/jenkins/job/MPPatch/)

-MPPatch patches Civilization V's binary and Lua code to allow mods to be used in multiplayer.
-Currently, MPPatch supports Windows and Linux.
-Mac support will eventually be added, but as I don't currently have access to a Mac, this will take a while.
+MPPatch is a patch for Civilization V that allows mods to be used in multiplayer without any special preparation.
+It currently supports Windows and Linux.
+I will eventually add Mac support.
+I don't currently have access to a Mac, so this could take some time.

 You can download the [latest version of MPPatch here](https://github.com/Lymia/MPPatch/releases).